To Our Valued Farm & Home Supply Customers –

 You can read more on the Guidance on the Essential Critical Infrastructure Workforce from the CISA by clicking here.

-Our current store hours are 9 a.m. to 6 p.m., seven days a week.
+Our current store hours are 8 a.m. to 7 p.m.
+Monday through Saturday and 9 a.m. to 6 p.m. on Sunday.

 These revised store hours give us a better opportunity to restock and clean our stores for both customers and associates prior to opening each day.
 In addition, they closely align with recommendations from the CDC to best manage business and public areas.
 These store hours will remain in effect until further notice.
 Our supply chain and distribution process continues to operate very well, however to best serve all involved, we feel these new store hours will benefit everyone.